-“This will allow us to produce more milk from fewer cows,” Pitta says.
+“This will allow us to produce more from fewer cows,” Pitta said.
 “By using these methods, we could direct more energy to milk or meat production, instead of methane production.
 This is good for farmers and great for the environment.”

 Pitta would like to eventually incorporate natural products into cows’ diets to reduce methane even further.
-She has a collaborator at the University of Connecticut who studies seaweed, and she foresees the eventual inclusion of a naturally derived seaweed compound into cows’ diets which have the potential to knock out methanogens in the rumen.
+She has a collaborator at Colorado State University who studies seaweed, and she foresees the eventual inclusion of a naturally derived seaweed compound into cows’ diets, which has the potential to knock out methanogens in the rumen.

-By maximizing the cow’s efficiency, Pitta’s findings may not only slash methane emissions but help farmers decrease costs as well.
+By maximizing the cows’ efficiency, Pitta’s findings may not only slash methane emissions, but also help farmers decrease costs.

-Grant number 2017-05832 is supported by funding from the U.S. Department of Agriculture National Institute of Institute of Food and Agriculture.
+Grant number 2017-05832 is supported by funding from the U.S. Department of Agriculture National Institute of Food and Agriculture.